 The menstrual cycle is one of the most important indicators of reproductive health.
 Tracking your cycle provides valuable insight into your body's patterns and can help you plan ahead, whether trying to conceive, avoid pregnancy, or simply stay informed.

-The Four Phases
+The Four Phases of the Cycle

-What Affects Regularity
+What Affects Cycle Regularity

 When to See a Doctor